-October is Window Covering Safety Month, according to the United States Consumer Product Safety Commission (CPSC).
-This campaign aims to promote awareness about the dangers that window covering cords can pose to children, particularly infants and toddlers.
-According to the CPSC, from 2012 to 2017, there were 50 fatalities reported that directly related to strangulation of children by window covering cords.
+According to the United States Consumer Product Safety Commission (CPSC), October is Window Covering Safety Month.
+This campaign aims to promote awareness about window-covering cords’ dangers to children, particularly infants and toddlers.
+According to the CPSC, from 2012 to 2017, 50 fatalities were reported directly related to strangulation of children by window covering cords.

 - Ensure that pull cords are as short as possible

 - Keep all cords out of reach of children

 - Move beds, cribs, and all furniture away from windows and window cords

 - Check that cord stops are installed correctly

 - Adjust all cord stops to limit the movement of the lift cords inside

 - Permanently anchor continuous loop cords on vertical blinds and drapes to the nearest wall

 As of December 2018, window covering manufacturers can comply with the voluntary ANSI/WCMA A100.1-2018 standard of non-hazardous cords.
 Be sure to look for products online or in retail stores that comply with this voluntary standard.